V-Sekai/.github/profile/README.md

 ### Learn more about developing V-Sekai

-Our developer documentation site is at https://v-sekai.github.io/.
+Learn to develop V-Sekai with https://v-sekai.github.io/.